nyeates/charging-docs/README.md

 https://tree.taiga.io/project/sergioocon-charging-in-manageiq/

-And we have a blog if you want to know how things are going with the project itself, is Open Source: http://restoconstante.blogspot.com
+And we have an open source blog if you want to know how things are going with the project itself: http://restoconstante.blogspot.com